Complete Streets Technical Assistance

 Types of Technical Assistance Available

-Since every municipality has different needs, the program provides technical assistance to help advance complete streets by documenting existing conditions, exploring opportunities for improvement and providing recommendations.
+Since every municipality has different needs, the program provided technical assistance to help advance complete streets by documenting existing conditions, exploring opportunities for improvement and providing recommendations.
 Project options include:

 - Bicycle Corridor or Network Plan: Help identifying specific routes and road treatments to improve bicycling infrastructure.